 According to Mr. Madi VOUNDOU, Director of Water Resources Management at MINEE, who was also present at the meeting, the revision of the law should make it possible to adapt certain points questioned by water stakeholders.
 This framework should consider decentralized local authorities in the management of water resources and enable Cameroon to facilitate the transposition of international commitments to which it has subscribed in terms of the management of water resources shared with neighboring countries.

-At the end of the workshops, the draft law on the water regime was validated, subject to considering a few observations made by the participants, which the technical group will finalize and submit to the Head of Government for adoption.
+At the end of the second workshop, the draft Water Law was validated, with final modifications to be made by the technical group before submitting to the Head of Government for adoption.